gebbber/seqappend/README.md

 ### ...with the data being written.

-If you specify a callback in both places, then the one added to the 'writer' function will override the one added to the constructor.
+If you specify a callback in both places, then the one specified with the 'write' operation will override the one added to the constructor.

+## Warning with respect to Constructors!
-__You cannot rely on the callback being run every time__, because subsequent calls to the 'writer' function result in data being concatenated and then appended to the file in a single call to `fs.appendFile`.
-The callback is only run when this call is made to `fs.appendFile`.
+__You cannot rely on the callback being run every time__, because subsequent write oeprations result in data being concatenated and then appended to the file in a single call to `fs.appendFile`.  __The callback is only run when this call is made to `fs.appendFile`.__